Murdism/Probabilistic_Pedestrian_Trajectory_Prediction-PPTP/README.md

         - validation_folder
 We use part of the dataloader in Trajectory-Transformer,"baselineUtils.py"

+The training data input has shape *Num_batchs,Batch_size,obs_traj_length,num_features*.
+The obs_traj_length is set to 8 by default and the number of features can be changed based on preference in the config file.
+The number of features changes due to preprocessing, the original input has two features x and y.

+The output has shape *Num_batchs,Batch_size,obs_traj_length,num_features*.
+Here num_features is 2; like the input.

 ``` git clone  https://github.com/FGiuliari/Trajectory-Transformer ```
 ### Pre-Trained
 Model_x_y_z --> Here, x represents number of epochs while x and y are the ADE and FDE related.